 Since acrylic combines a wide variety of options with a copious amount of benefits, they can be fashioned into a diverse range of useful products.
 This includes aquariums, retail displays, window panes, and even bulletproof glass!
 Acrylic is almost certainly bound to be an exemplary choice no matter what purpose it is used for.

-Acrylic has certain properties that make it ideal for a variety of purposes, ranging from basic household items to fiber optic cables that power the world.
+Acrylic plastic is a transparent thermoplastic homopolymer that is often colloquially referred to as plexiglass.
+This plastic has unique properties that make it ideal for a variety of purposes, ranging from basic household items to fiber optic cables that power the world.
 These properties have allowed acrylic to enjoy immense popularity in manufacturing as well as DIY projects:

 - High impact resistance

 - Excellent dimensional stability

 Out of all these properties, the most commonly cited advantage of acrylic is its durability.
 Despite its lower price point, it is 10 times more impact resistant than glass.
 In the unlikely event that acrylic plastic does break, it will fracture into dull-edged pieces instead of sharp, dangerous shards.
 These properties contribute to acrylic’s popularity as windows for commercial buildings.